 Nick Welle is a partner and business lawyer with Foley & Lardner LLP.
 Nick is the chair of Foley’s Health Benefits Practice, where he leads several attorneys focused on group health plan matters.
 He exclusively devotes his practice to issues impacting group health and welfare benefit plans, focusing on health care reform issues and consumer-driven health benefits.
-He advises his clients on matters concerning the Affordable Care Act (ACA), HIPAA privacy, COBRA, ERISA, cafeteria plans, flexible benefit plans, wellness programs, health savings accounts, plan network design and other health benefit issues.
+He advises his clients on matters concerning the Affordable Care Act (ACA), HIPAA privacy, COBRA, ERISA, cafeteria plans, flexible benefit plans, wellness programs, HRAs, health savings accounts, plan network design, MEWAs, association health plans, captive insurance arrangements, and other health benefit issues.

-Nick works closely with plan administrators, employers/plan sponsors, PBMs, TPAs, carriers, consultants, wellness program administrators, flex benefit administrators and other vendors in the health benefits space.
+Nick works closely with plan administrators, plan sponsors (e.g., employers), PBMs, TPAs, carriers, consultants, wellness program administrators, health FSA and HRA administrators, EAP administrators, Centers of Excellence administrators, point solution companies, and other plan service providers in the health benefits space.

 As part of his focus on staying at the forefront of the ongoing legislative and regulatory changes to health care reform and related benefits issues, Welle holds multiple positions with influential benefits organizations.
-He is a member of the Health and Welfare Task Force for the American Benefits Council, the Health Care Reform Task Force for the American Bar Association and the Technical Advisory Council for the Employers Council on Flexible Compensation (ECFC).
+He is a member of the Health and Welfare Task Force for the American Benefits Council (ABC), the Health Care Reform Task Force for the American Bar Association, the HRA Council, the Technical Advisory Council for the Employers Council on Flexible Compensation (ECFC), the Health Care Administrators Association (HCAA), and the Price Transparency Committee for the Self-Insurance Institute of America (SIIA).
 He also frequently publishes and presents on issues concerning health care reform and consumer-driven health trends.

 Nick received his law degree from the University of Wisconsin Law School (J.D., magna cum laude, 2010), where he received the Dean’s Academic Achievement Award.
 During law school, he served as a judicial intern at the Wisconsin Supreme Court.